JoshuaDRose/PyGameExamplesAndAnswers/documentation/pygame/pygame_text_and_font.md

   ![How can I make Pygame wait a few milliseconds before every loop in a for loop without stopping other stuff?](https://i.stack.imgur.com/eHAAr.gif)

 Use the `KEYDOWN` event to get the input from the keyboard (see [`pygame.event`](https://www.pygame.org/docs/ref/event.html)).
 The key that was pressed can be obtained from the `key` attribute of the [`pygame.event.Event`](https://www.pygame.org/docs/ref/event.html#pygame.event.Event) object. `unicode` contains a single character string that is the fully translated character.
 Add the character to the text when a key is pressed.
 Two special keys need to be dealt with.
-If <kbd>RETURN</kbd> is pressed, the input is finished.
-If <kbd>BACKSPACE</kbd> is pressed, the last character of the input text must be removed:
+If **RETURN** is pressed, the input is finished.
+If **BACKSPACE** is pressed, the last character of the input text must be removed:

 ```py
 if event.type == pygame.KEYDOWN and input_active: